bemadi/Portfolio-Repository/README.md

 # Portfolio Reposiory
- This repository is for codebooks and projects I've completed.
+ Welcome!
+This my professional repositroy where I keep all of the projects I've completed to sharpen my skills as a data scientist.